zabbix/zabbix/src/go/plugins/docker/README.md

 **docker.ping[]** — pings the server and returns 0 or 1.
 *Returns:*
-- "1" if the connection is alive.
+- "1" if the connection is alive;
 - "0" if the connection is broken (is returned if there is any error during the test, or the response is not "OK").

 ## Troubleshooting